yannick-cw/notionfy/README.md

 Now run it with your configuration:

 ```
-.\notionfy.exe --token "TOKEN_HERE" --page "PAGE_ID_HERE" --kindle "D:"
+.\notionfy.exe --token "TOKEN_HERE" --page "PAGE_ID_HERE" --kindle "D:/"
 ```

 Where token is token form the cookie and page id from the url of the page you want to add the snippets.
-When I connect my kindle to a windows machine it is mounted as `D:` so check under what path you kindle is mounted and add that instead of `:D`
+When I connect my kindle to a windows machine it is mounted as `D:/` so check under what path you kindle is mounted and add that instead of `D:/`

 ### Setup